Get an instant, free quote and buy online

 - Flexible payment options: We offer you the option of making monthly payments (with no fees) to help you manage your cash flow.

-- Worldwide coverage: We protect you for work done by your business anywhere in the world, as long as the covered claim is filed in the United States, a US territory, or Canada.
+- Worldwide coverage: A New York business insured through Hiscox is covered for work done anywhere in the world, as long as the covered claim is filed in the U.S., a U.S. Territory or Canada.

 - Tailored Insurance: Insurance custom tailored to meet your business needs and save you money.